 Display stream in a window:

 pylongstreamer -framerate 30 -display

 Display stream on a seconday screen:

-Use a TTL trigger to control the camera, compress the images to h264, and stream across the network:
+Use a TTL trigger to control the camera, rescale and rotate image, compress the images to h264, and stream across the network:

 -camera: Use a specific camera by entering the serial number.